 Elena Kazamia

 Elena freelances as a science journalist and is a regular contributor to Nautilus magazine.
-She writes about a wide variety of subjects, including the intersection between science and art, conservation and expedition science, discoveries in molecular sciences, bioethics, anthropology and AI.
+Here she writes about a wide variety of subjects, including the intersection between science and art, conservation and expedition science, discoveries in molecular sciences, bioethics, anthropology and AI.

 She lives in San Diego with her husband, their young daughter, and a wild furry companion, who occasionally responds to ‘Sky’ when not distracted by chasing birds into the sunset.